-Business Sotices.
+Business Motices.

-Tun unique Perfumes made by Dr. Price dolight by their lasting character and refreshing fragrance. all lovers of sweet scents.
+THE unique Perfumes made by Dr. Price delight by their lasting character and refreshing fragrance, all lovers of sweet scents.

-J. V. MANSFIELD, Test Mcdium-answers scal-ed letters, at No. 61 West 42d street, corner Sixth avo., New York.
-Terms, 43 and four 5 cent stamps.
+J. V. Mansriello, Test Medium-answers sealed letters, at No. 61 West 42d street, corner Sixth ave., New York.
+Terms, \$3 and four 3 cent stamps.
 Register your letters.
 24-15-25-14

-SEALED LETTERS answered by R. W. Flint, 25 E. 14th street, N. Y. Terms: 53 and three S. cent postage stamps.
-Money refunded if not an-21.231
+SEALED LETTERS answered by R. W. Flint, 25 E. 14th street, N. Y. Terms: \$2 and three 3-cent postage stamps.
+Money refunded if not an-

-INDUSTRIAL SCHOOL .- Temperate and moral.
-Students who wish to pay for an education in work.
-Students who wish to pay for an education in work or part work and part money, and have the bence. at of a quiet home and healthy climate, should write for circular to G. W. Webuter, Eonair, How. ard Co., Iowa.
+INDUSTRIAL SCHOOL.
+Temperate, and moral Students who wish to pay for an education in work or part work and part money, and have the benesit of a quiet home and healthy climate, should write for circular to G. W. Webster, Bonair, How. ard Co., Iowa.

-Dr. PRICE's Cream Baking Powder and Flavoring Extracts have been approved and are used by the United States government.
+DR. PRICE's Cream Baking Powder and Flavoring Extracts have been approved and are used by the United States government.

-In our advertising columns will be found a correct representation of Dr. Pond's Caucer Institute -probably the largest of the kind in the world.
+In our advertising columns will be found a correct representation of Dr. Pond's Cancer Institute -probably the largest of the kind in the world.

-A TOBACCO ANTIDOTE, manufactured and sold by J. A. Heinsohn & Co., of Cleveland, O., is ad-vertised by the proprietors in another column.
-The firm, we believe, is responsible, and the rem-edy is highly spoken of by those familiar with its
+A TOBACCO ANTIDOTE, manufactured and sold by J. A. Heinsohn & Co., of Cleveland, O., is advertised by the proprietors in another column.
+The firm, we believe, is responsible, and the remedy is highly spoken of by those familiar with its effects DR. KAYNER, Surgeon and Eclectic Physician,

-Dr. KAYNER, Surgeon and Eclectic Physician, Merchants Building, Cor.
-La Sallo and Washing. ton Sts. examines disease Clairvoyantly; adjusts Elastic Trusses for the cure of Hernia, and furniches them to order.
-See his advertisement in auother column.
+Merchants Building, Cor.
+La Salle and Washington Starexamines disease Clairyoyantly; adjusts Elastic Trusses for the cure of Hernia, and furnishes them to order.
+See his advertisement in another column.

-SPENCE'S Positive and Negative Powders for ale at this office.
+SPENCE's Positive and Negative Powders for sale at this office.
 Price \$1.00 per box.
-24.1ff.
+24 ltf.

-SAFONIFIER, see advertisement on another page.
+SAPONIFIER, see advertisement on another page.

-Dn J. A. CLANE, Electropathist, 157 South Clark street, Chicago, has had twenty years' practico, and sefera to many of the first families in this city, whose names will be furnished on application 24-0.26.
+DR J. A. CLARK, Electropathist, 157 South Clark street, Chicago, has had twenty years' practice, and refers to many of the first families in this city, whose names will be furnished on applica-

-MR3.
-D. JOHNSTON, Artist.
-No. 20 Throop street, Chicago, Ill.
+MRS. D. JOHNSTON, Artist, No. 26 Throop street, Chicago, Ill.
 Water Color Portraits a specialty.
-24.12tf
+24-12tf

-WITH Dr. Price's Cream Balling Powder, the sweetest, most wholesome and nutritions articles of food can be made.
+WITH Dr. Price's Cream Balling Powder, the sweetest, most wholesome and nutritious articles of food can be made.
 Sold only in cans.

-CONSUMPTION CUBED.-An old physician, retir-ed from practice, having had placed in his hands by an East India missionary the formula of a sim-ple vegetable remedy, for the speedy and perma-nent cure for consumption, bronchitis, catarrh, asthma, and all throat and lung affections, also a positive and radical cure for nervous debility and all nervous completing after bacing testad its nervous complaints, after having tested its wonderful curative powers in thousands of cases, has felt it his duty to make it known to his sufferhas felt if his duty to make it known to his suffer-ing fellows.
-Actuated by this motive, and a de-sire to relieve human suffering, I will send, free of charge, to all, who desire it, this recipe, with full directions for preparing and using, in Ger-man, French, or English.
-Sent by mail by address-ing with stamp, naming this paper, W. W. Sherar, 149 Powers' Block, Rochester, N. Y. 24,18,26,46,000 24-18-26-16cow.
+CONSUMPTION CURED .- An old physician, retir-CONSUMPTION CURED.-An old physician, retired from practice, having had placed in his hands by an East India missionary the formula of a simple vegetable remedy, for the speedy and permanent cure for consumption, bronchitm, catarrh, asthma, and all throat and lung affections, also a positive and radical cure for nervous debility and all nervous complaints, after having tested its wonderful curative powers in thousands of sases, has felt it his duty to make it known to his suffering fellows.
+Actuated by this motive, and a desire to relieve human suffering, I will send, free log fellows.
+Actuated by this motive, and a desire to relieve human suffering, I will send, free of charge, to all who desire it, this recipe, with full directions for preparing and using, in German, French, or English Sent by mall by addressing with stamp, naming this paper, W. W. Sherar, 149 Powers' Block, Rochester, N. Y. 24.18 26-16cow.